McDonald’s didn’t just close 850 restaurants in Russia. It froze a whole 30-year investment.

 Wrote a New York Times reporter at the time: “Usually Muscovites can merely salivate outside several richly stocked groceries and restaurants newly opened for Westerners, exclusive marts that want none of the internationally valueless rubles and so bear the sign: ‘For hard currencies only.’”

-Tends of thousands of people showed up on opening day, including politicians and celebrities, even though a meal (burger, fries and drink) cost about 5.5 rubles back then.
+Tens of thousands of people showed up on opening day, including politicians and celebrities, even though a meal (burger, fries and drink) cost about 5.5 rubles back then.
 “The equivalent of half a day’s wages for the average worker,” the Moscow Times noted in a 30-year retrospective on the first McDonald’s.
 Russians waited in long lines — a routine quite familiar to them — to get their first taste of a “Big Mak.”
 The store sold “34,000 burgers on its first day — smashing the burger chain’s previous first-day record of 9,100,” the Moscow Times reported.

 But McDonald’s did more than open restaurants in Russia.
 The company built an infrastructure to provide products and ingredients to the chain’s growing number of storefronts.
 The move was both practical and necessary if McDonald’s wanted to maintain its standards: For starters, the ruble was difficult to convert into foreign currency, so it made sense for McDonald’s to invest its earned money inside the country.
 But Russia was also famous for shortages.
 So the company decided to build a plant outside Moscow to process beef, produce sauces and test for quality control.